 I am looking for a pannier to use on my trips through Ottawa.
 I have been using the cheapies, but eventually the bottom starts to deteriorate, netting starts to fall apart and hooks start to come off.
 The current one’s back is sometimes touching on the spokes, when it is loaded with groceries.
 As a good pannier is really only [Read more…]

+Update January 21, 2121: the GG resigned after allegations of creating a toxic work environment.
 Wednesday June 27, I got a phone call from the office of the Governor General of Canada.: if I would like to join GG Julie Payette on a short bike ride on Canada Day.
-The Governor General is the official representative of Queen Elizabeth II in countries that recognize the Queen as Head of State.
-Which Canada does.
-The role [Read more…]
+The Governor General is the official representative of Queen Elizabeth II [Read more…]

 Ottawa is a large place.
 We have a photo of my wife’s father standing in front of a row of brand new houses.
 The trees behind him look about 5 years old at the most.
 He is four years old and the neighborhood is called Old Ottawa South.
 ‘Old’ was likely added later as there was no New Ottawa South.
 [Read more…]